Customer area

 • files scattered across folders and emails

-• duplicates and inconsistent versions
+• duplicate files and inconsistent versions

 • time wasted searching for information

-• higher operational costs
+• increased operational costs

-What is the ROI of a PDM?
+• What is the ROI of a PDM?

 The main ROI drivers are: